7 Symptoms Of Switching Birth Control Methods To Watch Out For

 4. Increased Or Decreased Acne

-The FDA supports three different contraceptive pills for the treatment of acne, and they're all combination pills associated with lowering androgen levels so that you don't produce as much sebum and clog up your pores.
+The FDA has approved three different contraceptive pills for the treatment of acne, and they're all combination pills associated with lowering androgen levels so that you don't produce as much sebum and clog up your pores.
 Shifting to and from pills is expected to cause a bit of hormonal difficulty, particularly because the mini-pill (which is progesterone-only) is associated with getting worse acne.
-Acne levels obviously can't be assessed on the spot; you'll need to stick with your method for a cycle or two to see what the end result is.
+Acne levels can't be assessed on the spot; you'll need to stick with your method for a cycle or two to see what the end result is.

 5. Changes In Vaginal Lubrication

 Melasma is a hyperpigmentation disorder that most often turns up as blotches of darker skin on the face, particularly the cheeks and forehead.
-It can be triggered by hormonal shifts as well as genetics and environment; it shows up in pregnancy, for example.
+It can be triggered by hormonal shifts as well as genetics and environment; it often shows up in pregnancy, for example.
 But hormonal birth control can also be to blame, and the Dermal Institute says that the mini-pill appears to be just as susceptible to causing it as any other hormonal contraceptive; it doesn't appear to matter if they're combined or not.